syfq91/RepData_PeerAssessment1/PA1_template.md

 ### What is mean total number of steps taken per day?

-For this part of the assignment, we can ignore the missing values in the dataset
+For this part of the assignment, we can ignore the missing values in the dataset.

 1. Calculate the total number of steps taken per day
 2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
 Make a histogram of the total number of steps taken each day